somsubhra88/Obsidian-Vault/Office/Coupon Sequence Diagram.md

 2. How fast does this return the personalized coupon?

-I don't have any exact number at this moment, but none of our BU has had any issue with throughput.
-But this time, it involves three more systems - CDNA, RAT and GSP, and throughput may drop slightly.
+I don't have any exact number at this moment, as we are going to do batch processing of the sortin